englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 <Scale Factor="2" Duration="0.4"/>
 ```

-`Scale` can be used relative to something using the `RelativeTo` property.
-At the moment the only value for this is `SizeChange`, which Scales relative to the change in size of the element.
+`Scale` can be used relative to something using the `RelativeTo` property, which accepts the following values:

+- `SizeChange`: When used together with @(LayoutAnimation), scales relative to the change in size of the element.
+- `SizeFactor`: Scales to the size of the element specified by `RelativeNode`.

 ### $(Rotate)